 Post-Traumatic Stress Disorder & Winning Disability Benefits

-PTSD, Depression, and Anxiety, are more common than most people realize and the mental symptoms from these diagnoses can be disabling.
-The SSA recently issued mental Listing 12.15 for Post Traumatic Stress Disorder (PTSD).
+The SSA issued mental Listing 12.15 for Post Traumatic Stress Disorder (PTSD).
 If you or your loved ones are experiencing PTSD and cannot work, Cannon Disability Law can help.
-Listing 12.15 specifically addresses PTSD and will help those who are disabled document their impairment so they can obtain disability benefits.
-Contact us and we will help you understand how to prove your disability to the Social Security Administration so you can obtain benefits.
+Listing 12.15 specifically addresses PTSD and will help you document your mental impairment so you can obtain disability benefits.
+Listing 12.15 is outlined below:

 12.15 Trauma- and stressor-related disorders (see 12.00B11), satisfied by A and B, or A and C: